microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

 ![](../Manual/Images/AzureDevOpsRepositoryEmpty.png)

-Now we need to turn the folder which stores our solution into a local repository, so that we can we push it to Azure Repos.
+Now we need to turn the folder which stores our solution into a local repository, so that we can push it to Azure Repos.

 1. In Solution Explorer in Visual Studio right click on the solution and choose **Add Solution to Source Control**: